 Compliance Issues Must ensure compliance with labor laws for minimum wage and overtime on a per-pay period basis.
 Semi monthly compliance similar requirements but calls for less frequent calculations.

-Pros and Cons of Semi-monthly and Bi-weekly Pay
+Pros and Cons of Bi-Weekly vs Semi-Monthly Pay

-Now, that we have a thorough idea for semi monthly vs bi weekly pay cycle, let’s take a look at the advantages and disadvantages of each schedule.
+Now, that we have a thorough idea for Bi-Weekly vs Semi-Monthly pay cycle, let’s take a look at the advantages and disadvantages of each schedule.
 This will help you make an informed decision as to which one would be a good fit for your organization.

 Semi-monthly Pay